-Zen Saito (AKA Yoshiyuki Saito) grew up in a small town in Japan with a family that supported his interest in art and his creativity.
-Early on he dreamed of being a designer.
+Zen Saito (a.k.a.
+Yoshiyuki Saito) grew up in a small town in Japan with a family that supported his interest in art and his creativity.
+Early on he dreamed of becoming a designer.
 By high school, he was studying drawing and sculpture.
 By the age of 18, he had moved on to study design in Tokyo.
 Zen’s designs were often too innovative and his professors hinted that it would be better for him to become a fine artist.

-Manhattan was not at the top of his list, but it was one of the biggest cities with the highest concentration of cultures thriving together creatively.
-Studying at Art Student League in New York, he worked on many series of artwork while living there: ‘Tomorrow may not come’, ‘Signet on Freckles’, ‘Primitive’, ‘Reprimitive’, and the ‘Lamp series.’
-He worked as an artist assistant for a metal sculptor, Helen Blundt for many years.
-He exhibited his work within group shows, as well as presenting his solo exhibits in Brooklyn and in New York City.
+New York was not at the top of his list, but it was (and still is) one of the biggest cities in the world, with the highest concentration of different cultures thriving together creatively.
+Studying at The Art Students League of New York, he worked on many series of artwork, including “Tomorrow May Not Come,” “Signet on Freckles,” “Primitive,” “Reprimitive,” and “The Lamp Series.”
+He worked as an artist’s assistant for sculptor Helen Blundt for many years.
+He exhibited his work within group shows, and also presented solo exhibits in Brooklyn and Manhattan.

 In 2007 he started helping with his friend’s construction projects in Massachusetts, eventually becoming a lead carpenter building “high-performance” homes.
 Shortly before leaving New York he met the most influential person for his art and his life, Yana Filkovsky.
 They moved to the Boston area together and married, joined by their famous cat, Orange.
 They always inspired each other and spent many years working together for their art.